badasswp/rooks/hooks/useLocalStorage/README.md

 # useLocalStorage

-The `useLocalStorage` hook is a custom React hook that helps you get the mouse position on the window.
-It provides an object containing the x and y positions of the mouse.
+The `useLocalStorage` hook is a custom React hook that helps you get the localStorage items.
+If the item value mutates, it refreshes your component accordingly.

 ## How To Use